simonmichael/hledger/hledger/hledger.m4.md

 Add `--lots` to any command to enable lot tracking.
 This activates:

-- **Lot classification** — postings are tagged as `acquire`, `dispose`, `transfer-from`, `transfer-to`, or `gain` (via a hidden `ptype` tag, visible with `--verbose-tags`, queryable with `tag:ptype=...`).
+- **Lot posting classification** — lot-related postings are tagged as `acquire`, `dispose`, `transfer-from`, `transfer-to`, or `gain` (via a hidden `ptype` tag, visible with `--verbose-tags`, queryable with `tag:ptype=...`).
 - **Cost basis inference** — for lotful commodities/accounts, cost basis is inferred from transacted cost and vice versa.
-When a lot subaccount is written in the account name, cost basis is also inferred from it.
+Or when the account name ends with a lot subaccount, cost basis can also be inferred from that.
 - **Lot calculation** — acquired lots become subaccounts; disposals and transfers select from existing lots.
-- **Disposal balancing** — disposal transactions are checked for balance at cost basis; gain amounts/postings are inferred when missing.
+- **Disposal balancing** — disposal transactions are checked for balance at cost basis; gain amounts/postings are inferred if missing.

 ## Lot subaccounts